 The existing dwellings to the north of the site on the opposite side of Peter Destapleigh Way also satisfy acceptable spacing standards.
-The northern boundary to the site is also heavily vegetated.
+The northern boundary to the site is also heavily vegetated which reduces any perceived impact.

 With regard to the disturbance impact during the construction phase of development Environmental Health have suggested that conditions be attached to any approval relating to hours of construction, pile driving and dust control.